-This lovely circular walk takes in the bridleways and country lanes around Great Knoutberry Hill in the Yorkshire Dales
+This accessible circular walk takes in the bridleways and country lanes around Great Knoutberry Hill in the Yorkshire Dales

 The walk begins in Cowgill and takes the Bridleway up Arten Gill, passing underneath the magnificent Arten Gill Viaduct, which is part of the Settle/Carlisle railway line.
 This impressive structure, built in 1875 from blocks of Dent “marble” – a dark limestone that was quarried locally.
 It has 11 arches, and stands 117ft tall.

 Arten Gill was the main Drovers’ route from Wensleydale into Dentdale.
 For centuries it was used by locals to get to the market town of Hawes.
 There is a gradually climb up this track but the climb is worth it for the views.
 Take the bridleway that comes in sharply to your left and continue to climb up the track.

 From here you get panoramic views over to Whernside, Ingleborough and Pen-y-Ghent.
 Take my advice and keep looking back.
 The higher you climb the more you see!
 From further along the track, to your right, it is open access land to the summit of Great Knoutberry Hill.